Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Notation and basic results from ergodic theory

+\begin{rk}[Continuous vs.\ discrete time] While some of the constructions discussed below can also be be made using the discrete-time generator $ U_T $ instead of $\tilde v $ (replacing the eigenvalue $ \lambda $ in~\eqref{eqEigV} by $ e^{\lambda T} $), the skew-adjointness of $ \tilde v $, which is a consequence of the continuity structure of the Koopman group $ \{ U_t \}_{t\in\mathbb{R}} $, provides additional properties such as a the Leibniz rule, the ability to reconstruct in data space via the pushforward map $ F_* $, and a coercivity property of an associated regularized generator (see~\eqref{eqCoercivity} ahead).
+Thus, in what follows we carry out our analysis in the continuous-time setting, and use finite differences for numerical approximation.
+Similarly, the time-change techniques of Section~\ref{secTimeChange} are also more naturally formulated in the continuous-time setting and implemented with finite-difference approximations. \end{rk}

-It follows from the spectral theorem for unitary operators on Hilbert spaces \cite{KatokThouvenot06} that in mixing systems $ v $ has continuous spectrum (but no residual spectrum).
+It follows from the spectral theorem for skew-adjoint operators that in mixing systems the spectrum of $ \tilde v $ consists of an eigenvalue at zero and a nonempty continuous spectrum (but empty residual spectrum) \cite{KatokThouvenot06}.
 This observation, as well as the existence of many known ergodic dynamical systems with exotic spectral behavior (e.g., \cite{KornfeldSinai00,KatokThouvenot06}) raises concerns about the suitability of data-driven eigendecomposition techniques involving the generator in systems of high complexity.
-In Section~\ref{secTimeChange}, we will present a regularization scheme based on the theory of time change in dynamical systems that attempts to transform $ v $ to a generator of a dynamical system which is more amenable to eigendecomposition via numerical methods.
-For now, however, we restrict attention to systems with pure point spectra where the spectral properties of $ v $ are ``optimal'' for both dimension reduction and nonparametric forecasting.
+In Section~\ref{secTimeChange}, we will present a regularization scheme based on the theory of time change in dynamical systems that attempts to transform $ \tilde v $ to a generator of a dynamical system which is more amenable to eigendecomposition via numerical methods.
+For now, however, we restrict attention to systems with pure point spectra where the spectral properties of $ \tilde v $ are ``optimal'' for both dimension reduction and nonparametric forecasting.